 Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
 They are useful to search in Molise and of course in Miranda too!

-Next picture shows the demographic trends in Miranda from the Italian Unification(1861) an important info to understand how many people lived there in the past.
+Next picture shows the demographic trends in Miranda from the Italian Unification(1861).

 It could be useful for you to know that the most common surnames in Isernia province are: